 Now set the agenda - there must be no meeting without an agenda - and focus on a few points.

 Sort the agenda items according to their importance (the most important topic first) and avoid those that the participants cannot prepare for (such as “Miscellaneous” or “Miscellaneous”).

 Ensure that all relevant information is available to the participants in good time.
 In addition, you should set a precise timeframe - and stick to it.

-Keep in mind that meetings are annoying for many, and it's easy to organize a good meeting.
-In addition to content and targets, it's all about one thing: the ambience should be right!
-So pay attention to organizer also on "little things" as the premises in which the whole takes place.
-Or the punctual beginning!
+Because always remember: Meetings annoy many, but it is not difficult to organize a good meeting.
+In addition to content and targets, there is one thing above all else: the ambience should be right!
+So pay attention to the organizer on “little things” like the rooms in which the whole thing takes place.
+Or the punctual start!